Elderly couple in luxury Manhattan high-rise blaze

-NEW YORK (AP) — An elderly couple died in a blaze that swept through their luxury Manhattan high-rise apartment before dawn and sent massive flames shooting out the windows.
+NEW YORK (AP) — An elderly Manhattan couple died in a blaze that engulfed their luxury high-rise apartment before dawn Saturday and sent flames roaring out the windows.

-Fire officials say the 85-year-old woman was pronounced dead Saturday at the famed River House co-op on East 52nd Street.
-Her 89-year-old husband died of his injuries at Weill Cornell Medical Center.
+Fire officials say the 85-year-old woman was pronounced dead at the famed River House co-op on East 52nd Street.
+Her 89-year-old husband was rushed to Weill Cornell Medical Center but died of his injuries.
+Three firefighters were hospitalized with non-life-threatening injuries.

-The fire started at about 5 a.m. in the couple’s ninth-floor apartment, filling it with smoke.
+The fire started just after 5 a.m. in the couple’s ninth-floor apartment, filling its dozen or so rooms with smoke.
+Officials say the woman was found unresponsive, with severe burns.

-The cause of the blaze at the Art Deco building overlooking the FDR Drive is under investigation.
+The cause of the blaze at the Art Deco building overlooking the FDR Drive and the East River is under investigation.

 Most Read Nation & World Stories